Launching The Fancy Me

 It was one of the most tragic events that occurred in the maritime history of the British Virgin Islands.

-On July 23, 1926, the vessel was returning to the British Virgin Islands from the port of San Pedro de Macoris with about eighty-nine passengers when the weather suddenly turned ominous.
+On the eve of July 23rd, the vessel was returning to the British Virgin Islands from the port of San Pedro de Macoris with about eighty-nine passengers when the weather suddenly turned ominous.

-He did and got as far as the southwestern portion of Saona Island where he anchored.
+He turned the boat and got as far as the southwestern portion of Saona Island where he anchored for the night.

 Unbeknownst to him, a Category 2 hurricane, with 100 mph winds was heading directly for them!

 It was the first hurricane of the 1926 season and grew to be a Category 4 when it passed the Bahamas.